EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate a fresh ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using same curve as used in E_U.
 Format the ephemeral public key E_V as a COSE_key as specified in {{cose_key}}.

-* Generate the pseudo-random nonce N_V and store it for the length of the protocol.
+* Generate the pseudo-random nonce N_V

+* Chose a session identifier S_V and store it for the length of the protocol.

 *  Select HKDF_V, AEAD_V, and SIG_V from the algorithms proposed in HKDFs_U, AEADs_U, and SIGs_U.